 It’s still unfair, she couldn’t help but fume in silence.

 “But the fact is,” Robert continued after the pause.
-“Her Highness knew perfectly well that both of you were innocent, and that you had no intention of undermining her.
+“Her Highness knew perfectly well that neither of you had any intention of undermining her.
 She should have just given you a warning, or a proverbial slap on the wrist.
 Instead, she took her anger and jealousy out on you… and we…”

 He sighed once more before an ashamed voice conceded to the inevitable:

-Kaede’s gaze spun back in an instant, meeting only a guilty, apologetic light from those vivid-green eyes.
+Kaede’s gaze spun back in an instant.
+She met only a guilty, apologetic light from his vivid-green eyes.
 What happened yesterday wasn’t because Robert felt like he couldn’t stop the Princess.
 No, he chose to step aside.